What is the issue?

 Les Laboratoires Servier ceased the distribution of Protelos/Osseor® in August 2017.

-A generic, non-branded version of strontium ranelate, from Aristo Pharma Ltd. still available in the U.K. with a number of special warnings and precautions for its use.
+A generic, non-branded version of strontium ranelate, from Aristo Pharma Ltd., is still available in the U.K. with a number of special warnings and precautions for its use.

 Other forms of strontium